LeoJiang1993/StevensCSSATech2018/first_week.md

 # First Week Challenge
 Hi, all:

-Welcome to Stevens CSSA Tech Department.
+On behave of Stevens CSSA Tech Department, I would like to extend a warm welcome to all of you.

 To Back End Developers (a.k.a Python):